Learning Hyperparameters via a Data-Emphasized Variational Objective: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We have proposed a practical approach to Bayesian model selection, enabling gradient-based learning of hyperparameters on the full training set by optimizing a modified ELBo objective.
-This is intended for a specific target scenario: where $D \gg N$ and $q$ is simpler than the true posterior for tractability.
-In such scenarios, we provided analytical and experiment evidence for why the standard ELBo yields poor fits to the data, while our \emph{data-emphasized} ELBo delivers better fits.
-We hope Bayesian deep learning researchers appreciate our approach's favorable comparisons to Laplace approximations~\citep{immer2021scalable}, while practitioners outside the Bayesian sphere will appreciate the method's reliability at delivering accurate classifiers quickly, avoiding the variability of validation sets when $N$ is small.
+We have proposed a practical approach to Bayesian model selection.
+Our modified ELBO objective enables per-epoch updates to hyperparameters on the full training set.
+Our solution is intended for a specific target scenario: where $D \gg N$ and $q$ is simpler than the true posterior for tractability.
+In such scenarios, we provide analytical and experimental evidence for why the standard ELBO yields poor fits to the data, while our \emph{data-emphasized ELBO} delivers better fits.
+We hope Bayesian deep learning researchers appreciate our approach's favorable comparisons to \citet{immer2021scalable} and \citet{lotfi2022bayesian}.
+We hope DNN practitioners appreciate the method's reliability at delivering accurate classifiers quickly while avoiding the variability of validation sets when $N$ is small.

-\textbf{Limitations.} Our DE ELBo approach works for probabilistic models with continuous hyperparameters that define the prior or likelihood.
-Separate runs are still needed for discrete hyperparameters or optimization hyperparameters like learning rates, because gradients aren't available.
-DE ELBo can still select among candidate runs for such values.
-Though we focus on Gaussian $q$ with isotropic covariance, we conjecture the DE ELBo would work reasonably with diagonal covariance $q$.
-Further work would be needed to consider low-rank or full-rank covariances, or non-Gaussian $q$.
-More rigorous theoretical understanding of the DE ELBo is needed, including understanding of weaknesses (e.g. underestimated variance far from data in Fig.~\ref{fig:caseA_regression_demo}).
-Our recommendation to set $\kappa = \frac{D}{N}$, though supported by Lemma 2 and experiments (Fig.~\ref{fig:convnext_tiny_varying_kappa_acc}), could use further support to understand its general applicability to other models beyond those studied here.
+\textbf{Limitations.} The per-epoch updates to $\eta$ in our DE-ELBO approach only work for continuous hyperparameters that explicitly appear in the prior or likelihood of a probabilistic model.
+Separate runs for each candidate would still be needed for discrete hyperparameters or optimization hyperparameters like learning rates, because gradients aren't available.
+DE-ELBO can still select among candidate runs for such values, as we do for learning rate in Alg.~\ref{alg:deelbo}.

+Though we focus on Gaussian $q$ with isotropic covariance, we conjecture the DE-ELBO would work reasonably with diagonal covariance.
+Further work is needed to consider low-rank or full-rank covariances, or non-Gaussian $q$.
+The closed-form prior variance updates are only possible because of the closed-form KL term.

+More rigorous theoretical understanding of the DE-ELBO is needed, including understanding of weaknesses like the underestimated variance far from data in Fig.~\ref{fig:caseA_regression_demo}~(d), a common issue in variational inference \citep{wilson2020bayesian}.
+Our recommendation to set $\kappa = \frac{D}{N}$, though supported by Lemma 2 and experiments like Fig.~\ref{fig:convnext_tiny_varying_kappa_acc} and \ref{fig:convnext_tiny_varying_kappa_nll}, could use further support to understand its general applicability to other models or scenarios beyond those studied here.
+Especially in tasks that benefit from heavy data augmentation, adjusting the value of $\kappa$ to account for this could be fruitful.